 2. Protecting the signature in storage

 An electronic record needs to be stored for a significant amount of time, with the duration varying based on specific industry laws.
 It is often key to be able to verify that the signature has not been changed over time.
-A digital signature that is attached to the electronic signature features underlying technology that will show if the form has been tampered with.
+A digital signature that is attached to the electronic signature features underlying technology that will show whether the form has been tampered with.
 It is, essentially, a digital watermark on the e-signature that verifies that the transaction has been completed and seals the file.
 Anything that breaks that seal is recorded in the digital signature, making it extremely difficult to tamper with the electronic file.

 3. Protecting the signature on mobile devices

 Smartphones and tablets are becoming pervasive technological tools, and as far as convenience is concerned, they are perfect for e-signing.
 However, they do not feature the security and data protection features needed to provide the same level of user authenticity as traditional PCs.
 A digital signature works around this problem by collecting critical metadata in a customizable format.
-If you need to digital signature to gather more user authentication data to verify a person using a smartphone, it can be configured to perform that task.
-The result is an operational climate in which you can safely have users sign electronic forms using a mobile device without creating any risk.
+If you need a digital signature to gather more user authentication data to verify a person using a smartphone, it can be configured to perform that task.
+The result is an operational climate in which you can safely have users sign electronic forms on a mobile device without creating any risk.